-If you are a regular patient taking the drug as a painkiller and you recognize these side effects (positive or negative), talk to your doctor.
-It may be that your dose is too high or that you need to change the medication.
+If one is a regular patient taking the drug as a painkiller and recognizes these side effects, talk to a doctor.
+It may be that the dose is too high or that the medication should be changed.

 - Constipation: Drink enough water (2-3L a day), eat foods rich in fiber and exercise.
-You can ask your pharmacist for a laxative.
+Also, one can ask a pharmacist for a laxative.

-- Dizziness: When you get up from a lying or sitting position, do it slowly and allow time for adjustment.
+- Dizziness: When getting up from a lying or sitting position, do it slowly and allow time for adjustment.

 How much is too much Vicodin?

 As a prescribed painkiller, Vicodin has its merits.
 However, it should be used in moderation.

 Vicodin may be a painkiller but it’s also a drug, like any other.
 This means that a patient can overdose, build up a tolerance and become dependent on it, along with many other side effects.
 In the case of Vicodin, one can sustain serious damage to the liver and overdose on very small amounts of the drug.

 The simple answer to the question “how much is too much,” is that too much is more than one is prescribed.
 Generally, it is suggested that a patient takes up to two tablets every six hours or one tablet every four hours.
 Any more than that will likely cause overdose.
 It is thought that around eighteen tablets are enough to kill.
 This means that theoretically in a day patients can take up to eight tablets without overdosing.
 However, that is not recommended, as one may build up a tolerance to the drug and it will begin to have negative effects.